FilleHeureuse/Fake-News-Detection-System/README.md

 The project is designed following a Project Management Plan (PMP) to organize the project's lifecycle more effectively.
 As a result of the Project Management Plan, we can deliver solutions in a timely and cost-effective manner, save money and increase client satisfaction.

-Generally, a Project Management Plan consists of five phases:
+Generally, a Project Management Plan (PMP) consists of five phases:
 - Project Initiating
 - Project Planning
 - Project Executing